o-t-w/blog/src/content/blog/render-blocking-on-purpose.md

         defer></script>
 ```

 The attribute also works on inline scripts.
-An inline script is blocking by default — and the `defer` and `async` attributes don't work on classic inline scripts.
+A classic inline script is blocking by default (and the `defer` and `async` attributes aren't used on classic inline scripts).
 However, a script with a `type="module"` attribute will be deferred, _even when its inline_.

 ```html
     <script type="module" async blocking="render">